zorbathut/dec/docs/articles/fp_mods.md

 ## Patching

-No matter how many features we add, someone will always want to modify existing data in a way that we don't understand.
+No matter how many features we add, someone will always want to modify existing data in a way that we haven't foreseen.
 A good solution to this is unclear.
 Both Rimworld and Starbound have solutions, but both of these solutions have proven flawed, both from a power perspective and a performance perspective.

 I currently have no better ideas here.